 Type 2 Diabetes

 The most common form of diabetes is type 2 diabetes.
-About 90 to 95 percent of people with diabetes have type 2.
-This form of diabetes is most often associated with older age, obesity, family history of diabetes, and physical inactivity,
+About 90 to 95 percent of people with diabetes have this type.
+This form is most often associated with older age, obesity, family history of diabetes, and physical inactivity.

-Type 2 diabetes, formerly called adult-onset or noninsulindependent diabetes, is the most common form of diabetes.
-This form of diabetes usually begins with insulin resistance, a condition in which fat, muscle, and liver cells do not use insulin properly.
+Type 2, formerly called adult-onset or non-insulin-dependent diabetes, usually begins with insulin resistance, a condition in which fat, muscle, and liver cells do not use insulin properly.
 At first, the pancreas keeps up with the added demand by producing more insulin.
 In time, however, it loses the ability to secrete enough insulin in response to meals.
 People who are overweight and inactive are more likely to develop type 2 diabetes.

 The symptoms of type 2 diabetes develop gradually.
-Their onset is not as sudden as in type 1 diabetes.
-Symptoms may include:
+Their onset is not as sudden as in type 1.